s-n-p/Hypergeometric_Monte_Carlo/README.md

 # Hypergeometric_Monte_Carlo
 Monte Carlo sampling from the hypergeometric distribution

-I was asked to provide some statistical insight on a project whose population is a hypergeometric distribution.
+The code in this repository provides statistical insight and visualizations of monte carlo simulations of the hypergeometric distribution.

-It is necessary to provide the customer with the true number of successes in the population but each single sample from the population is expensive to produce.
+The genesis of this project was the necessity to provide a customer with the true number of successes in a population using a small sample size.

-I produced these graphs and charts to help those working on this project gain an intuitive understanding of the results of the samples and understand the probabilities of the true distribution based on the samples.
+Pulling samples from this population was expensive and a roughly 90% confidence interval gave from 2 up to 6 successes in a sample size of 6, which was not helpful.
+These visualisations help provide an intuitive understanding of the true number of successes in a population.